-Growing Minds Day by Day: Week of February 22
+Growing Minds Day by Day: Fourth Week of February

 This week’s theme is soil.
-Our “Growing Minds Day by Day” educational resource lists are designed for families and educators to use during COVID-19 and beyond.
+Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

 Healthy soil is the foundation for a healthy garden, so it’s important to learn some of the basics of soil science.
 Soil is composed of air, water, minerals , and organic matter.
 The organic matter in soil includes both living organisms–like fungus and insects–and dead plants and animals.
 Soil is where much of nature’s “recycling” function happens.
 In the soil, dead organic material decomposes, and the nutrients from those organisms are made available for living plants to use.
 Different types of soil are classified according to their mineral makeup: sand, silt, and clay.
 Sand particles are the largest of the three types, silt particles are mid-sized, and clay particles are the smallest.
 Different soil types have different properties that affect how well plants grow in them.
 For example, water drains through sand very quickly, while it drains through clay very slowly.
 Different types of plants are best-adapted to different types of soil.
 When soil contains a good mixture of sand, silt, and clay, plus lots of humus (or rich, dark organic matter), it’s call loam.
 Loamy soil is great for gardening.
 Gardeners can add amendments like compost to their soil to improve it’s quality and structure over time.
 Use the resources below explore the wonderful world of soil with your students or family.